Saint Mary School is anchored in Catholic faith, values

 All students in grades 5 through 7 participate in a biannual Science Fair.
 The judged projects are always fascinating.
 The students find that the science fair projects leave them well-prepared for high school!
 The winners go on to a Diocese-wide Science Fair.

 Saint Mary School's Service Club mission is to serve our God by helping our neighbors and living our commitment to Service Over Self.
 Service Club meets every other Friday after school beginning in late October.
-To see what we did in our 2016-2017 year, please click here.

 Fourteen years ago St. Mary School established a Video Club in conjunction with Shrewsbury Media Connection.
 The purpose of the club is to train small groups of students in the basic use of video cameras, production skills and editing in order for them to tape and present programs for Saint Mary School and the community.
 Participants of the club will develop teamwork skills, presentation skills, and media literacy skills.
 Video Club is for students in grades 5-8.
 Here is a link to some of our productions.